 These activities have helped establish an international reputation in his field, and he is regularly called on to deliver lectures and seminars on related topics.

-Current leadership positions
+Current and past leadership positions

-- Member of the International Research Advisory Board of Groupe École Supérieur de Commerce de Pau, France (ESC-PAU)
+- Member of the International Research Advisory Board of Groupe École Supérieur de Commerce de Pau, France (ESC-PAU) and Visiting Professor

 - Member engaged as Expert Faculty on the Research Chair “Business as un-usual’: New Business Practices and Paradigms’ Kedge Business School, Marseilles, France